Does Throwing Up Make Acid Reflux Better? A Gut Doctor’s Answer.

-Gastroparesis is a not uncommon condition and often overlooked by both doctors and patients.
+Gastroparesis is a not uncommon condition and is often overlooked by both doctors and patients.

 What Works For Your Acid Reflux Relief?

-We concluded that both spontaneous and self-induced throwing up maybe a bad idea for your acid reflux.
+We concluded that both spontaneous and self-induced throwing up might be a bad idea for your acid reflux.
 And it can harm your GERD and cause complications.

 In terms of relieving acid reflux, what works?

-The answer greatly depends on individual situations such as the presence of obesity or hiatal hernia (what the main factor contributing to your GERD).
+The answer greatly depends on individual situations, such as the presence of obesity or hiatal hernia (the main factor contributing to your GERD).